larslarsgard/nederland/_posts/2020-04-13-tufte-style-jekyll-blog.md

 ```

-{% newthought 'I like this style of table,' %}  so I have made it the default for unstyled tables.
+<span class="newthought">I like this style of table,</span>  so I have made it the default for unstyled tables.
 This allows use of the [*Markdown Extra*](https://michelf.ca/projects/php-markdown/extra/) features built into the [*Kramdown*](http://kramdown.gettalong.org/parser/kramdown.html) parser.
 Here is a table created using the Markdown Extra table syntax to make a nice table which has the side benefit of being human readable in the raw Markdown file:

-{% marginnote 'tableID-3' 'Table 3: a table created with *Markdown Extra* markup using only the default table styling' %}
+{% marginnote 'tableID-3' 'Table 3: a table created with *Markdown Extra* markup using only the default table styling</span>

 |                 |mpg  | cyl  |  disp  |   hp   |  drat  | wt  |
 |:----------------|----:|-----:|-------:|-------:|-------:|----:|